anmolmore/great-learning/Python Bootcamp/README.md

 (array([2.  ,  2.25,  2.5 ,  2.75,  3.  ]), 0.25)

 ### Does python has a compiler or interpreter ?
-Python code is run using python compiler, which does step 1 - Compilation and then Interpretation Ref : https://towardsdatascience.com/understanding-python-bytecode-e7edaae8734d
+Python code is run using python compiler, which does step 1 - Compilation and then Interpretation<br/>
+Ref : <br/>
+https://towardsdatascience.com/understanding-python-bytecode-e7edaae8734d

 ### what is range of random numbers
 Random module in python by default generates values between 0 to 1.
-But there are multiple functions available in random package, which gives you all possible options.
+But there are multiple functions available in random package, which gives you all possible options.<br/>
 Ref - https://docs.python.org/3/library/random.html

 ### whether merge and join same